codesport/admin-panel/README.md

 ![Stage 2 - Master Detail Application Layout](src/images/color-block-master-detail-v2.png "Stage 2: Master Detail Application Layout")
 **Figure 5: Layout Diagram for Stage 2's Master-Detail Build-out**

 Now, by clicking an item on the master page, we are transported to a detail page.

+**Please Note:** In Stages 2 - Stage 4 of this tutorial, you may refer to the comments in the screenshots for supplemental explanations of the code's functionality.

 Let's analyze the key pieces of code added:

 ## 1. Controller.js Analysis

 We've converted the controller to a class component to manage state.
-An application having state implies memory as well as storage of volatile data or a layout/representation in the DOM.
-Explanations to code section are embedded in the images via code comments.
-Our code in the controller may be divided into 3 methods
+An application having state implies memory as well as storage of volatile data and/or layout in the DOM.

+Our code in the Controller may be divided into 3 methods:

-### `constructor()`
+### a.  `constructor()`
 First, the required constructor method is added to initialize state as described in Figure 6:

 ![Stage 2 - Analysis of Controller's Constructor Method](src/images/stage-2-controller-constructor.png "Stage 2: Analysis of Controller's Constructor")
 **Figure 6: Analysis of Controller's Constructor Method**

 Second, we have our event handler that determines which item's detail to render.
-Figure 7, Analysis of Controller's handleSelectedDetail Method, explains the code:
+Figure 7, Analysis of Controller's `handleSelectedDetail` Method, explains the code:

-### `handleSelectedDetail()`
+### b. `handleSelectedDetail()`
-Of note in Figure 6 is JavaScript's built-in [`Array.filter()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method and is the use of [`setState()`](https://www.google.com/search?q=setState()) to a assign new value to the `SelectedDetail` state variable.
+Of note in Figure 7 is JavaScript's built-in [`Array.filter()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method and is the use of [`setState()`](https://www.google.com/search?q=setState()) to a assign new value to the `SelectedDetail` state variable.
 In React, [`setState()`](https://www.google.com/search?q=setState()) is always called to update state variables.

 ![Stage 2 - Analysis of Controller's handleSelectedDetail Method](src/images/stage-2-controller-handleSelectedDetail.png "Stage 2: Analysis of Controller's handleSelectedDetail()")
-**Figure 7: Analysis of Controller's handleSelectedDetail Method**
+**Figure 7: Analysis of Controller's `handleSelectedDetail` Method**

-### `render()`
+### c. `render()`

 Finally, in Figure 8  we have the updated render method.
 It sends its view presentation to `App.js` for rendering to the DOM:

 ![Stage 2 - Analysis of Controller's Render Method](src/images/stage-2-controller-render.png "Stage 2: Analysis of Controller's Render()")
-**Figure 8: Analysis of Controller's Render Method with Emphasis on Callback Sent to the Master Componennt**
+**Figure 8: Analysis of Controller's Render Method with Emphasis on Callback Sent to the Master Component**

 ## 2. Master.js Analysis

 Master.js and its callback are already discussed in detail within Figure 8's comments.

-However, it is worth mentionin that when passing arguments to other components, they are sent as objects.
-These objects are accessed with the "props" paramenter combined with dot notation.
+However, it is worth mentioning that when passing arguments to other components, they are sent as objects.
+These objects are accessed with the "props" parameter combined with dot notation.

 ![Stage 2 - Analysis of the Master Functional Component](src/images/stage-2-master.png "Stage 2: The Master Functional Component")